 The ledges are really spectacular.
 It’s hard to believe that this type of place is just minutes from shopping malls and restaurants.

 Ohio keeps surprising me, and this may be one of my favorite hikes in Northeast Ohio.
 However, the trails at Whipp’s Ledges are rough.
 I wouldn’t recommend these trails for any younger than 3.
-While the trail is only 1.25 miles in length, it does involve an uphill climb.
+While the trail is only 1.25 miles in length, it does involve an uphill climb and a lot of steep cliff faces that one could fall down.
 Plan accordingly with little ones – you may consider a hiking backpack.

 Read more about Whipp’s Ledges HERE: Hiking at Whipp’s Ledges with kids